 IB Exam: May (or Nov)

 One might notice that the summer after Lower Sixth would hold much importance.
-So whilst ideally, one would use that summer to de-stress, relax and detoxify the toxins accumulated after one school year, your post-lower-sixth summer should instead be put to good use revising for UKCAT, BMAT, planning for personal statements and brainstorming ideas for extended essay and various pieces of coursework.
+So whilst ideally, one would use that summer to de-stress, relax and detoxify the toxins accumulated after one school year, your post-lower-sixth summer should instead be put to good use revising for UCAT, BMAT, planning for personal statements and brainstorming ideas for extended essay and various pieces of coursework.
 It does sound like hard work but few tips to make it relatively durable: